 In Estonia, a passenger terminal along with an integrated freight terminal based on modern technology is planned to be constructed in Ülemiste.
-Stops in Estonia are planned at Ülemiste, Tallinn and in Pärnu.
+Stops in Estonia are planned at Ülemiste, Tallinn, and in Pärnu.

 The project will be carried out in two stages, with the first stage involving the reconstruction of the 1,520mm wide rails in Latvia.

 Work will be carried out by state-owned company Latvijas Dzelzceļš to ensure that the speed of the passenger and cargo trains increase up to 120km/h and 80km/h, respectively.
-Stage one is expected to be completed in 2015.

 Stage two consists of constructing a new 1,435mm rail line that will meet European standards.

 RB Rail established common design guidelines for the project in 2018, which set the standard for technical parameters for the railway line for technical interoperability.

 The design work on the section in Lithuania between Kaunas and Ramygala started in April 2019.
 The 78km section is planned to include several road viaducts, railway viaducts, ecoducts, and railway bridges.

 Design and construction work on the main line in Estonia, Latvia, and Lithuania started in 2020.
 Construction on the 1,435mm gauge railway that will connect to the existing freight terminal in Kaunas in Lithuania was completed.
 Design work on the freight terminal in Salaspils in Latvia, and Muuga, and Pärnu in Estonia also took place in 2020.

 The entire 213km section in Estonia is currently in the design process and geotechnical investigations are being carried out.